 LSAY has been running for 25 years, for more information on youth transitions see the department's research:

 - '15 going on 25 at a glance' infographic

 Want to know more?

 The LSAY website provides more information on the program.

-The Five million minutes website provides information for current and prospective LSAY participants.
+The Survey Participants page on the LSAY website provides information for LSAY participants.